rssoftwareab/arrigo-support/docs/offline_licensing.md

 ### 2. Deactivate license on license server

-Go to https://www.activationportal.me/selfservice/activation.aspx?Type=2&cid=7544&pid=9211&lang=en-US  and enter the computers deactivation certificate in the space provided, then select "Dactivate".
+Go to [deactivate license](https://www.activationportal.me/selfservice/activation.aspx?Type=2&cid=7544&pid=9211&lang=en-US)  and enter the computers deactivation certificate in the space provided, then select "Dactivate".
 Upon successful generation the license is now also deactivated in hte license server and can be used on another machine if required.